vyacheslavov/Grafana-Docker-with-offline-plugins/README.md

-# Grafana Docker Offline Containerization
+# Grafana Docker with offline plugins

-This project builds a Docker Image with Grafana and runs container with predefined and dowloaded Grafana plugins without accessing the Internet.
+This project builds a Docker image with Grafana and runs container with predefined and dowloaded Grafana plugins without accessing the Internet.

 ## Prerequisites